 Fellowship Coordinator

-All graduate medical education training at the Washington University Medical Center, including the anesthesiology pain management fellowship is sponsored by “The Washington University/Barnes-Jewish Hospital/St. Louis Children’s Hospital Graduate Medical Education Consortium”.
-The GME Consortium serves to coordinate GME activities at the WashU Medical Center.
-Information concerning the GME Consortium, GME training at the WashU Medical Center, the Department of Anesthesiology (including the pain fellowship) can be obtained online.
+All graduate medical education training at WashU Medicine, including the anesthesiology pain medicine fellowship is sponsored by “The Graduate Medical Education Consortium” also known as the GME.
+Information concerning the GME Consortium, GME training at the WashU Medicine, the Department of Anesthesiology (including the pain fellowship) can be obtained online.